Commitment

 Now sometimes committed does mean non-negotiable

-Now the forces causing an Olympics deadline to move were way beyond comparison with the forces that make a Scrum team not land the goods on a deadline (I am deliberately not using the word ‘late’), but it’s true that for most teams there is a point beyond which they have no influence to change a date.
+Now the forces causing an Olympics deadline to move were way beyond comparison with the forces that make a Scrum team “late” (or just realistic?), but it’s true that for most teams there is a point beyond which they have no influence to change a date.

-So they just have to meet the ‘committed’ date no matter what ?
+So do they just have to meet the ‘committed’ date no matter what ?

 Well, let’s see.
 If you’re in product start-up, shipping new product versions and features frequently, the exploration factor will be high and the absolute commitment of dates for any specific thing, probably low.